SUSE-Enceladus/mash/README.md

 The only route which has no version is the API spec.
 This route provides the openAPI spec which is used to host the Swagger based API docs.

+When doing an API change, it's required to change the provided mock under `mock` directory, for the mock to match the API behavior.
+You can find additional information about how to update the mock [here](mock/Readme.md).

 ## License

 Copyright (c) 2022 SUSE LLC.